 Life was good; Lyndsey was living it to the full.
 Then things started to change, the headaches came back, standing up was making her fell sick, and she just wasn’t able to get out of bed.

 On 5th April (Easter Weekend) 2012, Lyndsey was rushed to hospital.
 Scans were done, and allsorts of tests too, only to be told that the tumour had returned.
 The news was not good; it was now on the left side, it was a malignant tumour Grade IV Glioblastoma.
 The prognosis was not good; the surgeon explained they could not operate, as they felt it would affect her quality of life.
 Radiotherapy was not an option as it was so soon after her last lot of treatment.
 The only option available was chemotherapy, which they felt was now her only choice.

 So, bravely Lyndsey started her chemotherapy on the 25th April, and has remained positive all the time, that she has had to take it.
 For someone whose future is so unsure, she is positive, determined and fighting the tumour all the way.
 She will not be beaten.

-Her family and friends are currently fund raising tirelessly to send Lyndsey on a dream holidayto Vietnam, which she has been planning for, since before her 1st tumour was diagnosed.
-So August is when she plans to go away, and experience, such an amazing trip, with thanks to everyone out there who has been fund raising and donating money for her dream holiday.
+Her family and friends started fund raising tirelessly to send Lyndsey on a dream holiday to Vietnam/ Thailand, which she has been planning for, since before her 1st tumour was diagnosed.
+So in August 2012 with all the help from friends and family and people that didn’t even know Lyndsey money was raised from all over the world to send lyndsey on her dream holiday, and experience, such an amazing trip.

 Thank you xx